aurora-opensource/au/docs/install.md

 2. Install the library to the system, and use `find_package`.

-The reason we recommend `FetchContent` is because it makes it easier for each project to get the exact version of Au they need.  `FetchContent` also means you don't need to manually clone the Au repo, or build and run the tests.
+We recommend `FetchContent` because each project can get the exact version of Au that they need, and can update it independently of other projects.  `FetchContent` also means you don't need to manually clone the Au repo, or build and run the tests.
 On the other hand, if you want a single global system-wide version of Au, then you can install it to the system, and simply use `find_package`.

 In either case, here are the main targets and include files provided by the Au library: